jamesnvc/Kaleidoscope-Colormap/README.md

 firmware may randomly crash.
 It is recommended to use the `KEYMAP_SIZE` macro to make sure the colormap is the right size.

-To use the transparent color, use either `Kaleidoscope::ColorEffect::Transparent` as the color index, or `255`.
+To use the transparent color, use either `KaleidoscopePlugins::ColormapEffect::Transparent` as the color index, or `255`.

 ## Extension methods